Lehman's Fuld defeats employee lawsuit over retirement losses

 Kaplan previously dismissed two versions of the lawsuit, but revisited it after the U.S. Supreme Court in June 2014 lessened the defenses available to banks in similar cases, in a lawsuit involving Cincinnati-based Fifth Third Bancorp.

-Mark Rifkin, a lawyer for the Lehman employees, called the decision “disappointing” and said he anticipates an appeal.

-Fuld’s lawyer Todd Fishman did not immediately respond to requests for comment.
+Lawyers for the Lehman employees did not immediately respond to requests for comment.
+Fuld’s lawyer Todd Fishman did not immediately respond to similar requests.

 Jonathan Youngwood, a partner at Simpson Thacher & Bartlett representing the plan officials, said: “We’re very pleased.
 I hope for my clients’ sake that it is over.”